utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## title_alternative
 * **Data Type:** string
 * **Input Guidelines:** Enter the alternative title of the object, if one exists (varying form of the title if it contributes to the further identification of the item).
-  * For titles with multiple languages in different character sets, use the Title_Alternative tag for the romanized titles in the ASCII character set and use Title_Translated for other translations.
+  * For titles with multiple languages in different character sets, use the Title_Alternative tag for the Romanized titles in the ASCII character set and use Title_Translated for other translations.
 For an example, see the rclc-hkl:xhrb collection
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/titleinfo.html](https://www.loc.gov/standards/mods/userguide/titleinfo.html) - with type="alternative"
 * **Controlled Vocabulary:** none
 * **Obligation:** optional